-During this workshop, the L.I.I. will invite participants to explore the synergies emerging from the fusion of art and activism.
-Together we will develop strategies and tactics to create new forms of disobedience and creative resistance.
-Using collaborative games and methods, we will explore the principles for creating powerful actions, both politically and aesthetically.
+During this workshop, the L.I.I. invited participants to explore the synergies emerging from the fusion of art and activism.
+We developped strategies and tactics to create new forms of disobedience and creative resistance.
+Using collaborative games and methods, we explored the principles for creating powerful actions, both politically and aesthetically.

-The workshop will be led by Isabelle Fremeaux and John Jordan.
+The workshop was led by Isabelle Fremeaux and John Jordan.

 John Jordan is an activist artist, a kind of "magician of rebellion" according to the daily newspaper Libération and an "extremist from the inside" according to the British police.
 He was co-director of Platform, a social art group from 1987 to 1995, before working with the direct action collective Reclaim The Streets (1995-2000).
 In 2003, he co-edited the book We Are Everywhere: The Irresistible Rise Of Global Anti-Capitalism published by Verso.
 He was professor of Fine Arts for almost ten years (1994-2003), and then left the university world to work on Naomi Klein's film The Take.
 In 2004, he had the ridiculous idea of founding the Clandestine Insurgent Rebel Clown Army, which he deserted a few years later.